top of page

 • 5 min read

-When I set out as a new author, I had no particular goal in mind other than the realisation of a lifelong ambition to write a novel.
-A coherent, structured and original story with credible characters and a compelling plot.
-With The Magical Diaries of Charles Lester Seymour: A New Eden I believe I achieved that goal.
-But in terms of sales, marketing and appeal I have had little success which in reality is not surprising.
-I knew nothing of the elements of storytelling or worldbuilding and even less on how to get your story in front of readers and so, with a completed project that needed a professional edit I looked for suitable publishers to query.
-Suffice to say, the only acceptance letters I received were from hybrid publishers who were excited to publish my novel for up to Five thousand pounds in advance.
+When I set out as a new author, I had no particular goal in mind.
+My only ambition was to write a novel.
+I wanted to create a coherent, structured, and original story with credible characters and a compelling plot.
+With The Magical Diaries of Charles Lester Seymour: A New Eden, I believe I achieved that goal.
+However, in terms of sales, marketing, and appeal, I had little success.
+This was not surprising, given my lack of knowledge about storytelling and worldbuilding.
+Even less so about how to get my story in front of readers.
+So, with a completed project that needed professional editing, I began searching for suitable publishers to query.
+Suffice it to say, the only acceptance letters I received were from hybrid publishers eager to publish my novel for up to five thousand pounds in advance.
 Sound familiar?

-The other, and probably most important edit to an author is the developmental or structural edit.
-I was lucky enough to have help in the editing of my novels by two exceptional authors.
-I shared my manuscript with them through google docs and they would edit with comments that I could accept or decline.
-I learned a lot about editing and structure in those sessions and I cannot thank them enough for their input.
+The most crucial edit for an author is the developmental or structural edit.
+I was fortunate to receive help from two exceptional authors.
+I shared my manuscript with them through Google Docs, and they edited it with comments that I could accept or decline.
+I learned a lot about editing and structure during those sessions, and I cannot thank them enough for their input.

-After several section rewrites, I had a final draft that landed thirty thousand words lighter but certainly more robust.
-I soon realised that I was exceedingly fortunate with the help I received and that I probably won't be so lucky in the future so I made it my goal to learn as much about developmental editing as I could and I would advise any author in similar circumstances to do the same.
-There are many books and other resources available on the subject, too many to mention here, but a google search will provide enough information to get an author started on the road to effective self editing.
+After several rewrites, I had a final draft that was thirty thousand words lighter but much more robust.
+I realised I was exceedingly fortunate to have received such help.
+I probably won't be so lucky in the future, so I made it my goal to learn as much about developmental editing as I could.
+I would advise any author in similar circumstances to do the same.
+There are many books and resources available on the subject—too many to mention here.
+A quick Google search will provide enough information to get you started on the road to effective self-editing.

-Self-publishing requires the wearing of many hats other than that of a writer.
-Unless you have a lot of cash to invest in your project, you will need to be editor, marketer, promoter and cover designer if you want the best chance of getting your book noticed.
+Self-publishing requires wearing many hats beyond that of a writer.
+Unless you have a lot of cash to invest in your project, you will need to be an editor, marketer, promoter, and cover designer if you want the best chance of getting your book noticed.

-My next step was to find a platform that I could publish on for free.
-After much deliberating I settled on D2D.
-I found it easy to format and upload and published in eBook and paperback format worldwide.
+My next step was to find a platform where I could publish for free.
+After much deliberation, I settled on D2D.
+I found it easy to format and upload, and I published in eBook and paperback format worldwide.
 I ordered several author copies and was thrilled to hold a book I had written in my own hands.
 That was it for me.
-I had achieved my goal and was happy to leave it languish in obscurity for evermore.
+I had achieved my goal and was happy to let it languish in obscurity forevermore.

-But, after a couple of months I missed the routine of indulging my imagination and manifesting it on my screen.
-When I wasn't writing I was exploring ideas and inventing characters and sub plots during mundane activities like cooking or driving.
+But, after a couple of months, I missed the routine of indulging my imagination and manifesting it on my screen.
+When I wasn't writing, I was exploring ideas and inventing characters and subplots during mundane activities like cooking or driving.
 I missed the mental challenge already.
-Luckily, I had left the end of my story open to continuation and so I found myself once more filling my quiet hours in the world I had created for myself.
-A year later, I ended up with a sequel of 70,000 words and a newfound passion for writing and, to some extent cover design.
+Luckily, I had left the end of my story open for continuation, and I found myself once more filling my quiet hours in the world I had created.
+A year later, I ended up with a sequel of 70,000 words and a newfound passion for writing and, to some extent, cover design.

-So now I have two books of a planned trilogy available but how to convince someone to part with their hard earned cash to read a sixty year old child's imaginary babble?
-Before I exposed myself to the world I spent many months seeking free reviews from various places.
-It sometimes involved my sending paperbacks to India, Australia and Canada, but eventually I received some good reviews that encouraged me to attempt to build a platform for myself with a Facebook page and an author site and book site.
+Now, I have two books of a planned trilogy available.
+But how do I convince someone to part with their hard-earned cash to read a sixty-year-old child's imaginary babble?
+Before exposing myself to the world, I spent many months seeking free reviews from various places.
+This sometimes involved sending paperbacks to India, Australia, and Canada.
+Eventually, I received some good reviews that encouraged me to build a platform for myself with a Facebook page and an author site.

-In conclusion I would recommend self-publishing to anyone who believes they have a story to tell and are prepared for a considerable learning curve.
-The level of success you receive will depend greatly on the amount of work you have put in to creating something of quality and how you intend to publicise it.
-If you think you can hook a traditional publisher with a query, then this should be your first choice. although you may have to change certain elements of your story to align with your editor or publishing house's requirements.
-In this respect, Self-publishing has a great advantage over traditional publishers for it allows you to keep your vision uncompromised by trending tropes or popular genre requisites designed to make your book marketable.
-(I prefer to view my books as a creative endeavour rather than a product.)
+In conclusion, I would recommend self-publishing to anyone who believes they have a story to tell and is prepared for a considerable learning curve.
+The level of success you receive will depend greatly on the amount of work you have put into creating something of quality and how you intend to publicise it.
+If you think you can hook a traditional publisher with a query, then this should be your first choice.
+However, you may have to change certain elements of your story to align with your editor or publishing house's requirements.

-You probably won't get rich and famous from self-publishing but you will get your work out there and who knows, maybe someday someone will read your book and be inspired to write their own and that, in my humble opinion, should be the true goal of every
+You probably won't get rich and famous from self-publishing, but you will get your work out there.
+Who knows?
+Maybe someday someone will read your book and be inspired to write their own.
+In my humble opinion, that should be the true goal of every writer.

 Learning Resources